-Before joining ACG, Ms. Grossman was a Partner at PCT Government Relations, a lobbying firm focused on intellectual property and technology public policy matters.
-Prior to that, Ms. Grossman was a Partner and Chair of the Internet Ventures Group of the law firm of Verner, Liipfert, Bernhard, McPherson, which at the time was described by The National Journal as the top federal government relations firm in the US.
+Before joining ACG, Ms. Grossman was a partner at PCT Government Relations, a lobbying firm focused on intellectual property and technology public policy matters.
+Prior to that, Ms. Grossman was a partner at the law firm of DLA Piper, which had acquired the law firm of Verner, Liipfert, Bernhard, McPherson and Hand, where she headed the Internet Ventures Group and practiced government relations law with such luminaries as the former U.S. Senate Majority Leader George Mitchell and the former US Senate Majority Leader Bob Dole.
+While she was a partner at Verner, Liipfert, The National Journal described the firm as the top federal government relations firm in the U.S.

-Earlier, Ms. Grossman served as counsel to the Senate Judiciary Committee, where she was instrumental in the development of policy positions and legislative initiatives for then-Ranking Member of the Senate Judiciary Committee and current Ranking Member of the Senate Appropriation Committee, Patrick Leahy.
+From 1997-1999, Ms. Grossman served as minority counsel to the US Senate Judiciary Committee, where she was instrumental in the development of policy positions and legislative initiatives for current US Senate Judiciary Committee Ranking Member, Patrick Leahy (D-VT).
 Ms. Grossman helped coordinate legislative activities for Senator Leahy on intellectual property, Internet usage, entertainment, online gaming and technology, and was directly involved with legislation such as the Digital Millennium Copyright Act; Copyright Term Extension Act; Trademark Law Treaty Implementation Act; Domain Name Amendment Act; and US Patent and Trademark Office Reauthorization Act.